U.S. Retail Innovators To Prosper In Post-Coronavirus Recovery

 The sea change in how consumers shop has left many retailers behind.
 Since 2010, over 41,000 US retail locations have closed - 40% more than over the prior 10 years, which included the global financial crisis of 2008-2009 (Display, left).
 And more stores will stay closed after the pandemic.
 Our analysis estimates that one in 10 of the roughly 108,000 stores run by the 74 largest retailers may never reopen in the post-COVID-19 world (Display, right).
 Before the crisis, this 10% permanent closure would likely have taken three years to reach.

-J. C. Penney (NYSE:JCP), J.Crew and Neiman Marcus are clear testaments of what happens when retailers stick to old ways.
+J. C. Penney (JCP), J.Crew and Neiman Marcus are clear testaments of what happens when retailers stick to old ways.
 Even when they lost money, these "anchor store" retailers got by with a core model of low fixed operating costs and a steady volume of in-store customers.
 This legacy brick and mortar model is not ideal in the new retail environment, and flat out can't work in a global pandemic when you're forced to turn away shoppers at the door.
 By late May, J. C. Penney, Neiman Marcus and J.Crew had all sought Chapter 11 bankruptcy protection.

 Digital Consumer Experience Redefines Business Models